Dave Moore (newscaster): Early life and career

 WCCO is considered by many to have originated the "happy talk" often used to attract viewers in modern local newscasts, at least among stations in the Twin Cities.
 It has been said that Moore's happy talk was merely a result of the camaraderie among the cast rather than a contrived plan, although his acting ability could have fooled people easily.
 Beyond that, however, Moore actually resisted many changes over the years to increase viewership.
 He was not fond of crime reporting, and didn't like using those stories as lead-ins for the news.
 Also, while Moore was a strong supporter of women's rights, he didn't like being placed beside a female co-anchor in the 1970s.
 Moore felt that having two people read the news distracted from the stories being told.
 His first co-anchor was Susan Spencer, replaced a few years later by Pat Miles.

 Moore was a heavy smoker, which contributed to his voice growing raspier over the years.
 Even as he aged and sported graying hair, he continued to be a popular figure.
-He kept busy, hosting the 5 p.m., 6 p.m., and 10 p.m. newscasts and producing periodic hour-long documentaries under the name The Moore Report, for which the station won many prestigious accolades.
+He remained busy, hosting the 5 p.m., 6 p.m., and 10 p.m. newscasts and producing periodic hour-long documentaries under the name The Moore Report, for which the station won many prestigious accolades.
 1984's "Hollow Victory: Vietnam Under Communism" won a George Foster Peabody Award.
 The documentary was made after the station spent a year and a half negotiating a 35-day visa to visit the country.

 The anchorman's humble nature meant that he did not push for high salaries.
 While reporters in significant markets around the country negotiated more and more expensive contracts, Moore and other newscasters in the Twin Cities were modestly paid.
 In 1985, Moore stepped down from the 10 p.m. newscast, eventually retiring from the evening news in 1991.

 In 1986, Moore published his memoirs and correspondence with viewers throughout his career, titled A Member of the Family (ISBN 0-9617-4230-5).

 Two of Moore's sons, Andy and Pete Moore, began working on a play to remember their father's life.
 They struggled to structure the play, eventually deciding to base it on their own stories and recollections rather than creating a dramatic piece with an actor portraying Dave.
 Called Sons of the Bedtime Nooz, it was performed at the Great American History Theatre in Saint Paul in early 2005.